DRAWINGS OF WILLIAM BRICE

 Yet, artists like Ed Moses have remarked over Brice’s ability to create drawings of seemingly continuous, sharp line, drawn without any evidence of hesitation, even in complex compositions.
 These drawings appear remarkably effortless as Brice’s line appears to flow directly from mind, to eye, to hand, to paper at once.

-And other drawings are ‘worked’ like sculpture: additive and subtractive processes combined in the same work.
+Other drawings might be ‘worked’ like sculpture: additive and subtractive processes combined in the same work.

 Ed Moses made insightful observations about the drawing below in Some Other Exotic Place, But Seen From LA, YouTube, 2011: